rxdhwxne1/skyportal-technical-test/README.md

 - Data Cleaning: Extracts relevant information from the filtered objects, including the most recent redshift value, classifications, and comments.
 - Prompt Generation: Creates a prompt for the Ollama model to generate a summary.
 - Summary Generation: Uses the Ollama model to generate a summary based on the prompt.
-- Interactive Interface: Provides an interactive Streamlit interface to display the cleaned data and generate summaries for selected objects.
+- Interactive Interface: Provides an interactive Streamlit interface to generate summaries of the cleaned data and display summaries for selected objects.

 ## Installation